FortuneIX/pleasant-surprise/README.md

 ## How to Install

-To get KerFix up and running on your Ubuntu-based Linux system, follow these simple steps:
+To get KerFix up and running on your Linux system, follow these simple steps:

 1. **Clone the Repository:**